glooms/qlik-assignment/README.md

 The `main.py` file runs the server (locally) as well as initiates (and wipes) the database so that it is in a clean state.
 Database used here is sqlite3 which does not seem to work on Google App Engine but works fine locally.

+Lastly, `service/config.py` specifies the path to the database.

 ## Tests & Client

 Tests can be found under `tests/` and are generally run as: